k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

   lowest available address according to the existing range configuration.
 - Changing the existing standard or Fast IPAM lease selection and datastore concurrency models.
-- Implementing the feature in this proposal change.
-Implementation will follow after maintainers agree on the API.
+- This proposal defines the allocation-strategy API only.
+Implementation will follow after maintainers agree on it.

 <hr>